Skip to content

 --help Human-readable reference only — do not parse

-Use this page when: you want to automate branch naming from PR/issue titles or generate implementation notes from descriptions.
+Refer to this page when: you want to automate branch naming from PR/issue titles or generate implementation notes from descriptions.

 Automatic Branch Names